bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Variables and groups
 ====================

-Now that all important commands have been seen, it is time to add some variables inside the inventory, and play with groups.
+This section describes how to add variables in the inventory and play with groups.

 Adding variables
 ----------------

-We are going to add few variables, at different positions in the inventories.
+We are going to add some variables, at different positions in the inventories.

-Create file /etc/ansible/inventory/group_vars/all/my_ship.yml with the following
+Create the file /etc/ansible/inventory/group_vars/all/my_ship.yml with the following
 content:

 .. code-block:: yaml